czoido/conan-io.github.io/_posts/2021-09-01-Conan-XRay-Integration.markdown

     <img src="{{ site.baseurl }}/assets/post_images/2021-09-01/create_new_xray_policy.gif" align="center" alt="Creating a new XRay policy"/>
 </p>

-We will create a **policy** named *my-company-policy* and add several rules to it.
+We will create a security **policy** named *mycompany-policy* and add several rules to it.

-First we can create a rules called *low-severity* that will set the minimal severity rule in low (severity score under 4.0/10.0) and that will send a notify email to warn us about that.
+First we can create a rules called *low-severity-warning* that will set the minimal severity rule in low (severity score under 4.0/10.0) and that will send a notify email to warn us about that.
+For this, you just have to click on *New Rule* and setting the Minimal Severity and Notify Email fields.
+You can set the severity warning based on pre-defined ranges (low, medium, high or critical) or set a custom CVSS Score range.
+Please [read more about this](https://www.jfrog.com/confluence/display/JFROG/CVSS+Scoring+in+Xray) in XRay docs.

+Now that we have created our policy that has just one rule we will add a
+---> ADD SCREENSHOT OF THE RULE????